By Paula Parker

 Graceland Resort & Spa is located at the quieter northern end of Patong.

-These are just a few of the hotels and resorts that are available at Patong, for a more detailed list have a look at the top 20 Hotels in Patong.
+The above are just a few of the hotels and resorts that are available at Patong.

 Patong Beach is a popular spot for those who are looking for fun beach activities, but I certainly wouldn’t say that it is a relaxing or a secluded beach, far from it.